CSGO4WEB/Stripe-Advanced-Terminal-SCA-Updated/README.md

 # What is Stripe Advanced Terminal?
- Originaly, it was created by DevinLewis on Envato, but, since he doesn't support anymore this system, we had to find a solution and basically, we developed an updated system with SCA Support for European Cards, with new SRC of Stripe.
+ Originaly, it was created by DevinLewis on Envato, but, since he doesn't support anymore this system, we had to find a solution and basically, we developed and updated system with SCA Support for European Cards, with new SRC of Stripe.
  This is a private development, and it's not an open-source.

  ![alt text](https://i.imgur.com/eN1q30G.png)